habrev/chat-dashboard/README.md

 # Real-Time Chat Dashboard

 ## Overview
 This is a full-stack real-time chat application where multiple users can send and receive messages instantly.
 The backend, built with Node.js (Express + Socket.IO), manages user connections, broadcasts messages, and maintains a chat history of the last 50 messages in memory.
 The frontend, developed with React, provides a dynamic chat interface with real-time updates using WebSockets instead of traditional REST polling.
-Created on October 03, 2025.
+- Live messaging
+- Online users list
+- Chat history
+- System notifications for join/leave

 ## Setup Instructions
 1. **Prerequisites**: